yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/windows/sfagent_windows.md

 ## Configure sfAgent on Windows

-- Navigate to sfAgent installed location (C:\Program Files (x86)\sfAgent)
+- Navigate to sfAgent installation location `C:\Program Files (x86)\sfAgent`
-- Open file sample.yaml
+- Open file `sample.yaml`
 - Add Key and edit configuration for metrics and logger
-- Save it and rename sample.yaml as config.yaml
+- Save the file and rename `sample.yaml` to `config.yaml`

 ## Prerequisites

-- Powershell.exe must be available in %PATH environment variable
+- `Powershell.exe` must be available in `%PATH` environment variable
-- For winjvm plugin, java should be installed and java path should be set in %PATH environment variable
+- For `winjvm` plugin, java should be installed and java path should be set in `%PATH` environment variable

 ## Run sfAgent service

 - Open task manager and service tab
-- Search for service “sfAgent” and right click on it and click start to start service
+- Search for service `sfAgent` and right click on it and click start to start service
 - To stop right click on running service and click stop

 ## Standard Plugins and Log Parsers